Integrating Cortex XSOAR

 - Introduce a node that is expected to trigger a threat alet in XSOAR into a network segment.

-- XSOAR will identify the threat and notify Genian NAC via the API linkage.
+- XSOAR will identify the threat and notify Genian ZTNA via the API linkage.

 - The test node should have a THREAT Tag assigned once the alert is received from XSOAR.

-- The node will then be Layer 2 quarantined in real-time by Genian NAC, and will be prevented from accessing any resources that are prohibited by the Enforcement Policy configured.
+- The node will then be Layer 2 quarantined in real-time by Genian ZTNA, and will be prevented from accessing any resources that are prohibited by the Enforcement Policy configured.